Merott/nativescript-pdf-view/README.md

 ## Angular 2

-If you're using the plugin with Angular 2, the plugin automatically registers `PDFView` as a valid tag for Angular templates.
+If you're using the plugin with Angular 2, the plugin automatically registers `PDFViewer` as a valid tag for Angular templates.
 Usage is simple:

 1. Make sure to import `nativescript-pdf-viewer` somewhere in your code, e.g: